 - High fidelity in situ simulations every Tuesday in the trauma bay with nurses and allied health care staff.

-- Newly introduced and highly rated Coaching program where each resident is paired with a staff physician for 5 years.
+- Newly introduced and highly rated coaching program where each resident is paired with a staff physician for five years.
 This allows for residents to have a mentor who works with them to enhance their academic growth and supports them through the ups and downs of residency.

 Vancouver General Hospital (VGH)

-- VGH is a 900 bed Level 1 Trauma Center and the province’s Burns and Transplant center.
+- VGH is a 900 bed Level 1 Trauma Centre and the province’s Burns and Transplant centre.
 With a busy Emergency Department that sees more than 100,000 patients per year, the acuity you will see here is unparalleled.

 - Close to one of the city’s busiest streets, Broadway, with its innumerable coffee shops and food choices, VGH is a wonderful place to call home.